 — Simon Perry (@SPerryPeoplemag) December 4, 2018

-It seems the fake snow gave a small start to Duchess making the couple cackle when they took a short walk from their home to Kensington Palace Orangery.
+It seems the fake snow gave a small start to The Duchess making the couple cackle when they took a short walk from their home to Kensington Palace Orangery.

-Children enjoyed many events organized by the British party planners Sharky and George that included decorating stockings or snow globes, making crackers andcreating Christmas party kits.
+Children enjoyed many events organized by the British party planners Sharky and George that included decorating stockings or snow globes, making crackers and creating Christmas party kits.
 Prince William learning how to make crackers.

 The party area was decorated with Christmas trees and much to children’s joy there was a Santa Claus.
-There was a photo booth and a post box where guests took pictures and send messages to their loved ones in Cyprus.
+There were a photo booth and a post box where guests took pictures and send messages to their loved ones in Cyprus.

-From the Telegraph, “Asking children to bring any presents or letters they would like to give their mothers and fathers serving overseas, the Duke and Duchess will gather them from a special post box to hand deliver tomorrow.
+From the Telegraph, “Asking children to bring any presents or letters they would like to give their mothers and fathers serving overseas, the Duke and Duchess will gather them from a special post box to hand-deliver tomorrow.
 On Wednesday morning, they will fly to RAF Akrotiri in Cyprus, where military personnel from RAF Coningsby and RAF Marham are deployed to support Op Shader, the UK’s contribution to the ongoing campaign against Isis.
 There, they will personally hand over letters and gifts from children to their parents, delivering a message of thanks for their service throughout the Christmas period”.